 Summer is berry season, and Alaskans love to forage.
 You’ll find blueberries everywhere, along with cloudberries and lingonberries, which only grow in cool northern climates.
 Berries are served with cream or ice cream, in pies, or made into preserves, which make a great gift to take home.

 A slightly more curious Alaskan tradition is akutaq, an early version of ice cream containing an unpalatable-sounding mix of animal fats, caribou meat, fish, berries, fresh snow, and seal oil, all whipped up together into a red-colored mush.
 This calorific concoction was necessary for the days when people would be out hunting in the cold for hours at a time.
 Alaskans are very proud of their akutaq and every family has its own version.

-You’ll want to wash down all these delicacies with some fine Alaskan craft beer.
+You’ll want to wash down all these delicacies with some of the fine craft beer that Alaska is known for.
 Microbreweries are a staple of every town, with brewers experimenting with flavors from berries to local coffee and Alaskan spruce tips.

 In Juneau, visit the Tasting Room of the Alaskan Brewing Co., where you can try 20 different craft beers.
 The brewery even offers an Ales and Whales excursion, where you combine a whale-watching expedition with a beer tasting session afterward.

 Alaska’s rich culture means the state has numerous symbols, all of them connected to the land.
 Try to spot the willow ptarmigan, the state bird.
 You could struggle, as the ptarmigan has a smart survival technique.
 This cleverly adapted bird has brown plumage in summer and white in winter as a disguise against the snow, protecting it from the gaze of predators.